 - Sunday 24 Sept – 12.30pm BBC R4 The Food Programme

 - Monday 25 Sept – 3.30pm BBC R4 The Food Programme

 We grow seeds for everyone, and for the health and well being of people and planet.
 We are a community-owned seed company, and we’re not interested in tricksy seed biotechnology, or dominating the world’s seed supply.
 Instead, we believe passionately in breeding open pollinated seeds that everyone can grow, everyone can save for the next year, and everyone can afford.
 All our sustainable futures depend on protecting their genetic biodiversity.

 Will you help?

+Our most immediate and urgent task is to find people who share our vision and will support our genuinely community-owned seed company.
 If you are interested, or feel you can help, please join or donate now to help secure the future for our natural food system.